Visualize Colors

 Three basic types of color palettes appear in visualizations offered by any visualization system: qualitative, sequential, and divergent.

 Discussions of these three types of palettes follow.
-As we pursue generating palettes, realize that the resulting palettes are applicable to any data visualization system that permits customization of colors.
+Any of these palettes can be used with any data visualization system that allows color customization.

-A standard color name, such as the hexadecimal representation of an RGB Color for a computer screen, is applicable to any data visualization system that displays colors on the computer screen.
+A standard color name, such as the hexadecimal representation of an RGB color, is applicable to any data visualization system that displays colors on a computer screen.

 To store colors generated by getColors(), store the result in a vector.
-This example, the vector of stored colors is named clr.
-The parameter output is set to false because there is no need here to actually view the palette.
+In this example, the vector of stored colors is named clr.
+The parameter output is set to false because there is no need to view the palette here.

 clr <- getColors(output=FALSE)